miles-nash/milesnash.github.io/_pages/about.md

   - /about.html
 ---

-I'm a 21 year old from Colorado studying Electrical Engineering and Computer Science at UC Berkeley.
+A 21 year old from Colorado studying Electrical Engineering and Computer Science at UC Berkeley.
 I like to explore, meet all sorts of neat people, and build cool projects with cool teams.

 The Hits